- Budget and Finance

-Fostering a model of equity and justice, the LSA Faculty & Staff Disability Navigator pilot program was created to identify and address any lapses in the workplace that impact LSA employees with disabilities.
-A key aspiration is to design this program in a way that can be replicated in other colleges and schools within the University of Michigan.
-In fact, a general survey across higher education reveals this may be the first program of its kind, focusing explicitly on the needs of employees with disabilities.
+Fostering a model of equity and justice, the Disability Navigator Pilot Program was created to identify and address workplace issues that impact LSA employees with disabilities.
+A key goal is to design a program model that can be recreated in U-M’s other colleges and schools.
+A general survey indicates this may be the first program in U.S. higher education to focus explicitly on the needs of employees with disabilities.

 The program has been given a three year window to:

-Address additional issues related to disability equity within LSA.
+- Respond to other disability equity issues within LSA.

 What We Are Doing

-We recognize the talents and gifts that employees with disabilities bring to the College of LSA, and we understand it is important to foster workplaces which value these employees and know how to support them.
-We believe disability disclosure should be a constructive and affirming experience.
-We know accommodations enable people to do their best work, so the process to access accommodations should be transparent and easy to navigate.
+We recognize the talents and gifts that employees with disabilities bring to the College of LSA, and we understand it is important to create workplaces that value these employees and know how to support them.
+We believe disclosing your disability should be a positive and affirming experience.
+We know accommodations enable people to do their best work, so the process to access accommodations should be easy to understand and navigate.

 We believe accessibility and disability inclusion must be centered within diversity, equity, and inclusion (DEI) efforts.
-To progress in these areas, we imagine a shared understanding of accessibility and disability inclusion, a collective commitment to the underlying values, clear accountability for outcomes, and provision of education and assistive resources will be paramount.
+To progress in these areas, a shared understanding of, and commitment to, the principles of accessibility and disability inclusion will be critical, along with changes to our practices and environments.
+Education, resources, and clear accountability for outcomes will be necessary.
 We know accessible spaces and experiences benefit everyone.
 We trust that when we know better as a community and have the tools we need to do this work, we’ll do better at creating accessible and inclusive environments.

-As employees with disabilities, we value the opportunity to build community among LSA employees with disabilities and to raise the profile of our collective contributions and concerns.
+Having disabilities ourselves, we value the opportunity to build community among LSA employees with disabilities and to raise awareness about our shared contributions and concerns.
 We understand not everyone with a disability in LSA will want to identify as a part of this community and that is okay.
-We want to ensure employees with disabilities know they are welcome and have access to a support network if they need it.
-We also believe it is important that the broader LSA community knows we are here, understands our diversity, and appreciates how we enhance U-M’s institutional fabric.
+We want to make sure employees with disabilities know they are welcome and have access to a support network if they need it.
+We also believe it is important that the broader LSA community knows we are here, understands our diversity, and appreciates how we add to U-M’s institutional fabric.

 We approach this work holistically, considering how our culture, physical and digital spaces, processes, and individuals can shape positive experiences of access and disability within the College of LSA and beyond.